alo9507/JustKeepClicking/content/blog/auth/index.md

     }

-    // 3: Sole exposed method for configuring AuthManager with the application-provided choice of RemoteAuthProvider and optional DataStore static public func configure(for authProvider: PUBAuthProvider, with dataStore: PUBAuthDataStore? = nil) {
+    // 3: Sole exposed method for configuring AuthManager with the application-provided choice of RemoteAuthProvider and optional DataStore static public func configure(
+        for authProvider: PUBAuthProvider,
+        with dataStore: PUBAuthDataStore? = nil) {
+        // 3.5 Hand off AuthProviderChoice and datastore to the singleton manager manager.configure(
+            for: authProvider,
-        manager.configure(for: authProvider, with: dataStore)
+            with: dataStore)
     }
 }
 ```